Home Drugs Tylenol Drug Interactions

 Tylenol Common Questions & Drug Interactions

-Tylenol is one of the most widely taken over the counter (OTC) pain medications, and questions often come up about what other drugs it interacts with.
+Tylenol is one of the most widely taken over the counter (OTC) pain medications, and questions often come up about what other drugs interact with it.
 Taking Tylenol while also taking either aspirin or ibuprofen carries risks, but the combination of the drugs is usually not a problem.

 Fact Checked